blindsidenetworks/wordpress-plugin_bigbluebutton/README.txt

 **I tried to preview my room, and nothing showed up!**

 Rooms may not be viewed until they are published.
-This is because room settings cannot be changed after publication, and we want to be certain the settings are how you like them.
+Please try again after publication.

 **I want to edit my recordings.
 How do I do that?**